 We always recommend asking your engineer to assess whether a survey is appropriate before proceeding.

-Internal drainage is the landlord’s responsibility to maintain.
-Report the blockage to your landlord first.
-If they do not respond and the fault poses a risk, report it to Southwark Council’s private tenant housing team.
-The council aims to respond the next working day to urgent problems.⁵
+Where the blocked drain falls within the landlord’s repairing responsibility, the landlord must arrange repair within a reasonable time after notice and access.
+Responsibility can depend on the cause and location of the blockage.
+Report the blockage to your landlord or agent first.
+If they do not respond or take steps to arrange a repair, and the fault poses a risk, report it to Southwark Council’s private sector housing enforcement team.
+The council aims to respond within 2 working days, or the next working day for urgent problems.⁵

-Call Thames Water on 0800 316 9800.² Do not use the affected fixtures while the drain is backing up.
+[Southwark Council advises calling Thames Water on 0800 316 9800 if water is backing up into a toilet, sink or bath, or flooding from a sewer.](https://www.southwark.gov.uk/planning-environment-and-building-control/environment/flooding/be-prepared-home)³ If the issue appears isolated to your own private or internal drain, a private drainage engineer may also be needed.
+Do not use the affected fixtures while the drain is backing up.
 If the flooding is severe, call an emergency plumber and isolate water supply where possible.

 Thames Water confirms sewers are only designed for water from toilets, sinks, baths and showers along with human waste and toilet tissue — everything else should go in the bin.¹ Wet wipes, sanitary products, fats, oils and grease are the most common causes of private drain blockages.